-In order to advance to the next grade level, students must demonstrate both adequate academic achievement and social emotional readiness.
-Academic achievement is measured by students' standardized test scores and report card grades.
-A Student Success and Progress Team (SSPT) meeting will be held for students who struggle to achieve both requirements throughout the school year.
-If sufficient progress is not made prior to March 2022, parents, teachers, and the school leadership will meet to discuss retention possibilities.
-The school will present numerous data points and rationale behind its recommendation.
-Parent(s) or guardian(s) will have the final decision as to whether or not their child is retained for the following year.
+In order to advance to the next grade level students need to demonstrate both adequate academic achievement and social emotional readiness.
+A SSPT meeting will be held for students who do demonstrate both requirements.
+If sufficient progress is not made a month prior to the end of the year parents, teacher, and principal will meet to discuss retention possibilities.